 Travis was introduced to rowing in his home town of Dallas, TX while a junior in high school.
-He continued his rowing career in 2010 when he joined the Northwestern's crew as a sophomore.
+He continued his rowing career in 2010 when he joined Northwestern crew as a sophomore.
 After a successful three years with NU, culminating in a summer of rowing in Philadelphia at the Penn AC, Travis returned to NU Crew in the fall of 2013 as the Novice Men's Coach.
 After two and a half years growing NU's novice rowers, Travis was elevated to the Varsity Men's Coach position, and looks forward to developing varsity rowers for years to come.
-In addition to his role at Northwestern, Travis serves as the Captain of the men's competitive crew at the Chicago Rowing Foundation.
+In addition to his role at Northwestern, Travis serves as the Captain of the Men's competitive crew at the Chicago Rowing Foundation.

 Drew Coleman (Novice Men's Coach)